01 of 06

-Butterflied pork chops cook quickly and are an excellent choice for grilling, stuffing, pan grilling, and broiling.
+Butterflied pork chops cook quickly and are an excellent choice for grilling, stuffing, pan-searing, and broiling.
 Butterflying the pork chop also means more meat surface, which is ideal if you will be marinating the meat before cooking.

-Yes, you can find butterflied pork chops in the grocery store, but have you noticed the price?
-Here's how you can butterfly boneless pork chops yourself in four easy steps.
-You could even start with a boneless pork loin roast.
-Slice it into 1- to 1 1/2-inch... chops and then butterfly them.
+You can find butterflied pork chops in the grocery store, but they come with a high price tag.
+Luckily, it's easy to butterfly boneless pork chops in four easy steps.
+(You could even start with a boneless pork loin roast; just slice it into 1- to 1 1/2-inch chops first.)Continue to 2 of 6 below.

 Slice the Pork Chop